-We collaborate with LIG (Vasco teams and Verimag) in Grenoble in the context of the RNRT Politess grant.
+We collaborate with Verimag in Grenoble on automatic test generation.
 We also work in collaboration with the LSV Cachan on topological and probabilistic semantics for timed automata.
 With LURPA Cachan, LaBRI Bordeaux and I3S Nice we collaborate on testing control-command systems in the context of the RNTL TesTec grant.